CosmoStat/Tutorials/presentation_tips.md

 - What is the problem you want to address?
 - What is the state of the art?
 - Introduce characters (main keywords, topic)
+- Cite other people work: it's good and fair to give credit

 ❌Try to avoid very long sentences: you need to capture the attention now, not at the end of 100 words.